guyroyse/bigfoot-redis/README.md

-# Messing with Sasquatch
+# Coding with Sasquatch

-Herein are all the details you'll ned to load a bunch of bifoot sightings into a GeoSet with Redis.
+Herein are all the details you'll need to load a bunch of Bigfoot sightings into Redis.

-## Get Python with Sasquatch
+## Get Python

 You need a Python environment to make this all work.
 I used Python 3.8—the latest, greatest, and most updatest at the time of this writing.
 I also used `venv` to manage my environment.